Comptroller and Auditor General of India CAG – GK Notes

 Updated:

-In India, Comptroller and Auditor General (CAG) is the senior civil servant who examine and improve the government accountability and present the report to the parliament.
+Comptroller and Auditor General (CAG) is the senior civil servant.
+CAG examines and improves government accountability.
+CAG also presents the report to the parliament.

 Comptroller and Auditor General of India UPSC SSC